 Sweden has had a comprehensive programme of liming since the 1980s to counteract the effects of anthropogenic acidification.
-Every year, a large number of lakes and rivers are limed, at a cost of about EUR15.7 million each year.
+Every year, many lakes and rivers are limed, at a cost of about EUR15.7 million each year.
 The liming programme has helped improve the status of lake and river ecosystems as well as species, including the Freshwater Pearl Mussel (1029) which is particularly sensitive to low pH.